sign_vectors.utility¶

 return_ratio

-is true, a boolean and the ratio will be returned instead.Note
+is true, a tuple of a boolean and the ratio will be returned instead.Note

 The elements